 Whales, dolphins, dugongs, manta rays, huge cod, turtles and whale sharks are abundant at Ningaloo Reef, part of the World Heritage-listed Ningaloo Coast.
 It is the largest fringing coral reef in Australia and the only large reef in the world found close to a continental land mass, making it an easy snorkel from shore.

 Fish and coral gardens

 More than 500 tropical fish species inhabit the 300km long reef.
 They live in and around more than 200 species of coral.
 Lakeside, Turquoise Bay, Oyster Stacks and Coral Bay provide great snorkelling from the shore and there are kayak moorings at Bundegi Beach, Coral Bay, Osprey Bay and Tantabiddi.
 Diving instruction, compressed air and equipment hire are available at Exmouth and Coral Bay.

-From April to July each year huge but gentle whale sharks, between four and 12 metres long, begin to appear in large numbers.
+From April to July each year huge but gentle whale sharks, between four and 12m long, begin to appear in large numbers.
 You don’t have to be a scuba diver to swim with them.
 Tours leave from Tantabiddi and Coral Bay.